Defining, Measuring and Improving Air Connectivity

 The connectivity provided by an airport is dependent on the airlines that use it and the quality of the services they provide.
 Defining and measuring current and forecasting potential future air connectivity is an important consideration for airports and airlines as such analysis helps with anticipating changes to route networks and, hence, with planning successful strategies for the future.
 Moreover, because air connectivity is beneficial to the economy, through facilitating the movements of goods and services, people, ideas, knowledge and investment, it is important for the governments to understand the impact of their policies on connectivity and how outcomes could be improved through changes to policy.

 Air connectivity improvements deliver one part of the user experience for passengers, but these improvements must also be matched by well-managed passenger flows and inter- and intra-terminal connectivity.
 The user-experience over the entire trip-making chain, however, is one area that has at best only been summarily treated in government appraisal of transport projects.
-This project will help to fill that gap by undertaking quantitative analysis of air connectivity outcomes linked to changes in capacity and describing innovative ways in which novel technologies and services can ensure these changes lead to improved traveller experience.
+This project will help to fill that gap by undertaking quantitative analysis of air connectivity outcomes linked to changes in capacity and describing innovative ways in which novel technologies and services can ensure these changes lead to improved traveler experience.

 The project is comprised of four components: